bbc/storyplayer/README.md

 Building the library from the repo
 ==================================

+> Ensure you have NodeJS v16 installed.
-> We use [Yarn](https://classic.yarnpkg.com/en) for dependency management and building.\
+> We use NPM for dependency management and building.\
-> We have an ESLint file based on [airbnb-base](https://www.npmjs.com/package/eslint-config-airbnb-base), with our own tweaks.\
+> We have an ESLint file based on the `typescript-eslint` parser.\
-> We have used [Flow](https://flow.org) for type checking, but this is not consistent throughout the code base.
+> We have moved from Flow to TypeScript for type-checking, albeit the types are fairly permissive.

 * First, clone [the repo](https://github.com/bbc/storyplayer) and ```cd``` into the new directory.
-* Run `yarn` to pull down and build all the dependencies, and the library.
+* Run `npm install` to pull down and build all the dependencies, and the library.
-* `yarn build` will do a single build of the library
+* `npm run build` will do a single build of the library
-* `yarn test` will do a single run of the tests (ESLint, jest and sass-lint)
+* `npm run test` will do a single run of the tests (eslint, sass-lint, tsc)
-* `yarn dev` will continuously build and test the library on changes
+* `npm run dev` will serve up the example content (see below) and continuously build and test the library on changes.

 Running the examples in the repo
 --------------------------------

-To check everything is installed correctly, run `python3 -m http.server` in the root of the project, and visit `http://localhost:8000/examples`.
+To check everything is installed correctly, run `npm run dev` in the root of the project, then visit [`http://localhost:5173`](http://localhost:5173).

 Select a demo using the left hand tab.
-Use the middle tabs to inspect the demo's JSON representation.
+Use the middle tabs to inspect (and edit, if you wish) the demo's JSON representation.
 Use the right hand tab to play the selected story.

 Running StoryPlayer against local stories and media
 ---------------------------------------------------

-* Run `python3 -m http.server` in the root of the project.
+* Run `npm run dev` in the root of the project.

 * The media can be placed in the `/examples/` folder.
 It can be put directly in, or organised into subfolders.